mui/toolpad/docs/data/toolpad/getting-started.md

    Now both the data grid and the chart display the CSV data

-7. Wouldn’t it be nice if the chart would also show the data that is displayed in the grid as it is filtered?
+7. Wouldn't it be nice if the chart also displayed the data in the grid as it was filtered?

    ```tsx
    import * as React from 'react';